lennihein/cpu-emulator/doc/04_backend.md

 ### Instructions and Parser {#sec:parser}

-todo
+- General instruction format: mnemonic followed by comma-separated operands, as is common in assembly languages
 - Instruction mnemonic already determines the exact instruction, including the types of its operands
 - Possible operand types: reg, imm, label

+The general instruction format used by our instruction set is the instruction mnemonic followed by a comma-separated list of instruction operands, as is common in assembly languages.
+In our instruction set, the instruction mnemonic already determines the exact instruction, including the number and types of its operands.
+This greatly simplifies parsing.

+- Concrete instructions and their semantics covered in sec:isa
+- We don't support reading or writing instruction memory
+  - Instructions have no defined in-memory representation

-- Instructions distinguished based on instruction category: reg, imm, branch load, store, flush, special: cyclecount, fence
+- Instructions distinguished based on instruction category: reg, imm, branch, load, store, flush, special: cyclecount, fence, flushall
 - Instruction object knows its mnemonic, types of its operands, which category of instruction it belongs to, and some category-specific information
   - For register-register and register-immediate instructions the concrete computation performed
   - For branch instructions the branch condition